 Impairment and Transaction Loss - During the first quarter 2021, events and changes in circumstances indicated that the carrying amount of our Shipyard Division's long-lived assets may not be recoverable.
 These changes in circumstances were primarily attributable to a reassessment of our asset groups within our Shipyard Division as well as revisions to our probability assessment of net future cash flows of the applicable asset group based on the likelihood, that existed as of March 31, 2021, of the Shipyard Transaction occurring.
 Based on these assessments, we determined that an impairment of our Shipyard Division's property, plant and equipment had occurred during the first quarter 2021.
-We measured the impairment by comparing the carrying amount of the applicable asset group at March 31, 2021 to an estimate of its fair value (which represents a Level 3 fair value measurement), resulting in an impairment charge of \$22.8 million during three months ended March 31, 2021 and six months ended June 30, 2021.
+We measured the impairment by comparing the carrying amount of the applicable asset group at March 31, 2021 to an estimate of its fair value (which represents a Level 3 fair value measurement), resulting in an impairment charge of \$22.8 million during the nine months ended September 30, 2021.
 We based our fair value estimate on the Transaction Price, inclusive of an estimate of the Working Capital True-Up, associated with the Shipyard Transaction.
-In addition, we incurred transaction and other costs of \$1.9 million and \$2.6 million, respectively, during the three and six months ended June 30, 2021, associated with the Shipyard Transaction.
+In addition, we incurred transaction and other costs of \$2.6 million during the nine months ended September 30, 2021 associated with the Shipyard Transaction.

-Other - At June 30, 2022 and December 31, 2021, the net liabilities on our Balance Sheet associated with the Retained Shipyard Contracts and other retained Shipyard Division operations totaled \$2.9 million and \$8.7 million, respectively.
-We are completing construction of the Active Retained Shipyard Contracts within our Houma Facilities and are winding down our Shipyard Division operations, which is anticipated to occur by the fourth quarter 2022 (previously the third quarter 2022, but delayed as further discussed in Note 2).
+Other - At September 30, 2022 and December 31, 2021, the net operating liabilities on our Balance Sheet associated with the Retained Shipyard Contracts and other retained Shipyard Division operations totaled \$1.2 million and \$8.7 million, respectively.
+We are completing construction of the Active Retained Shipyard Contracts within our Houma Facilities and are winding down our Shipyard Division operations, which is anticipated to occur by the first quarter 2023 (previously the fourth quarter 2022, but delayed as further discussed in Note 2).
+The wind down of our Shipyard Division operations does not include our contracts for the construction of the MPSVs that are subject to dispute.
+See Note 7 for further discussion of our MPSV dispute.